-Singapore Visa for Indian Nationals
+Singapore Visa for Indian Nationals and other Level 1 Countries Explained in Brief

 With the influx of Indian nationals into Singapore, be it as a tourist, or as an entrepreneur, the visa application for Indian passport holders has become easier and faster.
-From April 1, 2009 onwards, the individual walk-in visa application for Level 1 countries (including India) is no longer available but it has been routed either through an authorized agent at Annex A or through an e-Visa application system, processed online.
+From April 1, 2009 onwards, the individual walk-in visa application for Level 1 countries (including India) is no longer available.
+However, it has been routed either through an authorized agent at Annex A or an e-Visa application system, processed online.
 The simplified application process has increased convenience since the first day of its operation.

 How to Get a Singapore Visa for Indians?